0333 344 2126 user My account 0 Basket

 What Would The Salary Be?

-The pay of a TA depends on may factors such as:
+The pay of a TA depends on many factors such as:

-For guidance purposes only, based on current advertised roles, the average salaries are:
+For guidance purposes only, based on currently advertised roles and 2026 NJC pay scales, the average salaries are:

-Due to there being no standardised national pay scale for teaching assistants, it is at the discretion of local authorities as to how much they are paid.
-This can work to the advantage of experienced teaching assistants as they are sort after, with schools willing to pay reasonably high salaries.
+Due to there being no fully standardised national pay scale for teaching assistants, pay is largely set by local authorities under the National Joint Council (NJC) framework, with academies and free schools free to set their own rates.
+This can work to the advantage of experienced teaching assistants as they are sought after, with schools willing to pay reasonably high salaries.
 Work via an agency can increase salaries up to 25%, however hours are generally not guaranteed.

-Check the salary terms and conditions to ensure that you are being paid the expected rate, also ensuring that the pay is pro-rata throughout the year to avoid any shortfalls.
+Check the salary terms and conditions to ensure that you are being paid the expected rate, also ensuring that the pay is genuinely pro-rata and spread evenly across the year to avoid any shortfalls.

 Realities of Being a TA or HLTA